impresspages-plugins/2x_display_content_associated_images/display_content/associated_images/readme.txt

   $images = \Modules\display_content\associated_images\Db::getElementImages();
 ?>

+<?php
+  // get images in breadcrumb.
+Script starts looking from current page, then goes up using
+  // breadcrumb looking for associated images.
+Stops immediately when finds some. require_once(BASE_DIR.PLUGIN_DIR.'display_content/associated_images/db.php');
+  $images = \Modules\display_content\associated_images\Db::getBreadcrumbImages();
+?>

-Each of these three functions returns an array of images.
+Each of these functions returns an array of images.
 Because each page might have many images associated to it.

-This script will display first immage associated to current page.
+This script will display first image associated to current page.
 So if you will add this code to ip_themes/ip_default/main.php, you will see new image on each page (Don't forget to add those images in DisplayContent -> AssociatedImages tab in administration panel).
 <?php